saltstack/salt-windows-msi/HACKING.md

 manipulation will require changes to the following files:

 - MinionConfiguration.cs: a new method (i.e. new custom action).
-- MinionConfigurationExtensionCA.wxs: a &lt;CustomAction /&gt; entry to
+- Product.wxs: a &lt;CustomAction /&gt; entry to
   make the new method available.
 - Product.wxs: a &lt;Custom /&gt; entry in the &lt;InstallSequence /&gt;
   to make the configuration change.